tpjg/goriakpbc/README.md

 }
 ```

 The library is still a work in progress.
-Parts of the library are specifically designed to facilitate project that both use Ruby and go.
+Parts of the library are specifically designed to facilitate projects that use both Ruby and Go.
 See the "Document Models" below.
 To install run `go get github.com/tpjg/goriakpbc` and use import as in the example above.

 The Document Models still need a lot of work like supporting many links and indexes, however some functions that are already implemented are described below.